demisto/demisto-sdk/demisto_sdk/commands/init/tests/RN/1_0_1_expected.md

 #### Playbooks
 ##### New: CrowdStrikeMalquery - Search
 - This playbook does things:
+    three-step process:
-    three-step process: 1.
-Schedule the download with samples-multidownload, which
+      1. Schedule the download with samples-multidownload
+      2. do something.
+      3. do something else.